lmorchard/react-multiplatform/README.md

 * Pros

-  * React base component API is the same between web & native
+  * React base component API is (mostly) the same between web & native

   * Many common pieces of view/model integration can be shared via mixins

+  * Live Reload & Debug in Chrome are neat features for Native

 * Cons